devjev/zig_rmq/README.md

 > [!TIP]
 > Build scripts are written for a Unix system.
 Not sure when I will get to
-> updating them to work on Windows as well.
+> updating them to work on Windows.

 Dependencies
 ------------